-- " The activities are conducted to accommodate the labor needs of the business rather than according to the requirements of the individual's service plan. - " The individual's service plan does not specifically limit the time spent at any one employer site, or in any specific job classification (i.e., the planning document needs to be specific regarding intent of the person's time at the employer site in terms of duties and how long they spend there). - 5.
+- " The individual is under direct supervision of employees of the business, rather than a rehabilitation or school professional. - " The activities are conducted to accommodate the labor needs of the business rather than according to the requirements of the individual's service plan. - " The individual's service plan does not specifically limit the time spent at any one employer site, or in any specific job classification (i.e., the planning document needs to be specific regarding intent of the person's time at the employer site in terms of duties and how long they spend there). - 5.
 Although the number of hours does not exclusively determine whether an unpaid work experience is permitted, per the USDOL, as a general rule, unpaid work experience is permissible if the following hour limitations are not exceeded. - " Vocational explorations: 5 hours per job experienced - " Vocational assessment: 90 hours per job experienced - " Vocational training: 120 hours per job experienced